 Oroszné Dr. Gula Marianna/Courses taught

 The courses are arranged in the following order: BA, MA, PhD levels, previous 5-year system.
-The titles of the courses running in the Spring semester of 2023/24 are highlighted
+The titles of the courses running in the Autumn semester of 2024/25 are highlighted

 BA level: